jerry-D/Uniform_Distribution_Random_Cascade/README.md

 To at least demonstrate the concept of the Information Unfolder of FIG. 8, just a couple weeks ago I got the idea to use something similar to the Galton board or Random Mechanical Cascade (RMC) used by Princeton's Engineering Anomalies Research Lab some years back.
 The main issue I had with using the Galton board or RMC is the fact that its distributions are Bell curve distribution, in that the Information Unfolder of FIG. 8 (820) is Uniform (i.e., flat) distribution.

 Then I got the idea that I can build a true binary decision tree, macro-world Information Unfolder that has a Uniform distribution.
 To design it, I used the open source OpenSCAD 3D modeling software.
-Final rendering as shown below was done using Blender, also open source.
+Final rendering as shown above was done using Blender, also open source.
 The finished product (not counting the stand) measures roughly 21" X 18".
 It's 3D printed in white nylon using an online 3D printing service.
-The face and sliding bin access panel are made from .092" clear polycarbonate sheet from Home Depot.
+The face and sliding bin access panel are made from .092" clear polycarbonate sheet available from Home Depot.
 It uses .177 caliber BBs that are fed into the funnel at the top.
 Once a BB enters the system, it encounters 4 stages of bumpers on the way down.
 At each bumper the BB has to decide to go left or right to continue down to one of the 16 bins at the base.
 After impacting the final bumper at stage 4, the BB falls into either the left or right channel leading to the corresponding bin.
 On its way down, the BB impacts a piezo-electric transducer mounted at a 20 degree angle just below the inlet of the bin, which in turn, produces an initial voltage spike of about 5ms in duration, followed by lower amplitude ringing for another 40ms or so.

-The spike signal is conditioned with capacitor, resistor, and clamping diodes before entering a voltage follower op-amp, whose output may or may not be amplified before entering the input of the bin microcontroller embedded A/D converter.
-When making a run, the bin microcontroller has basically only three functions.
+The spike signal is conditioned with capacitor, resistor, and clamping diodes before entering a voltage follower op-amp, whose output may or may not be amplified further with an additional op-amp before entering the input of the bin microcontroller embedded A/D converter.
+When making a run, the microcontroller associated with each bin has basically only three functions.

 The first is to analyze the spikes generated by that bin's piezo-electric transducer and increment its bin count when the set of spike parameters are met.